Spikingformer: A Key Foundation Model for Spiking Neural Networks: Methods

-We propose Spikingformer, which is a novel and pure transformer-based spiking neural network through integrating spike-driven residual blocks.
-In this section, the details of Spikingformer are discussed.
+Spikingformer family contains two foundation models: Spikingformer and Spikingformer$^\dagger$.
+Spikingformer is a novel and pure transformer-based spiking neural network through integrating spike-driven MS Residual blocks.
+Spikingformer$^\dagger$ is a variant of Spikingformer.
 The pipeline of Spikingformer is shown in Fig.\ref{fig:spikingformer}.

-Our proposed Spikingformer contains a Spiking Tokenizer (ST), several Spiking Transformer Blocks and a Classification Head.
-Given a 2D image sequence $I \in \mathbb{R}^{T \times C \times H \times W}$ (Note that $C \text{=} 3$ in static datasets like ImageNet 2012, $C \text{=} 2$ in neuromorphic datasets like DVS-Gesture), we use the Spiking Tokenizer block for downsampling and patch embedding, where the inputs can be projected as spike-form patches $X \in \mathbb{R}^{T \times N \times D}$.
+\textbf{Overall Architecture}.
+Our proposed Spikingformer contains a Spiking Tokenizer (ST), several Spiking Transformer Blocks, and a Classification Head.
+Given a 2D image sequence $\textbf{I} \in \mathbb{R}^{T \times C \times H \times W}$ (Note that $C \text{=} 3$ in static datasets like ImageNet 2012, $C \text{=} 2$ in neuromorphic datasets like DVS-Gesture), we use the Spiking Tokenizer block for downsampling and patch embedding, where the inputs can be projected as spike-form patches $\textbf{X} \in \mathbb{R}^{T \times N \times D}$.
 Obviously, the first layer of Spiking Tokenizer also play a spike encoder role when taking static images as input.
-After Spiking Tokenizer, the spiking patches $X_{0}$ will pass to the $L$ Spiking Transformer Blocks.
+After Spiking Tokenizer, the spiking patches $\textbf{X}_{0}$ will pass to the $L$ Spiking Transformer Blocks.
 Similar to the standard ViT encoder block, a Spiking Transformer Block contains a Spiking Self Attention (SSA) \cite{zhou2023spikformer} and a Spiking MLP block.
-In the last, a fully-connected-layer (FC) is used for Classification Head.
-Note that we use a global average-pooling (GAP) before the fully-connected-layer to reduce the parameters of FC and improve the classification classifation capability of Spikingformer.
+In the last, a fully-connected-layer (FC) is used for the Classification Head.
+Note that we use a global average-pooling (GAP) before the fully-connected layer to reduce the parameters of FC and improve the classification capability of Spikingformer.